-The Graham Hill Formation consists of 1220 m of red and maroon weathering, finer grained litharenite to feldspathic litharenite and siltstone with thick intervals of grey weathering, interstratified, coarser grained sandstone, pebbly sandstone and granule to pebble conglomerate.
-It is well exposed in Victoria Park, Truro.
+In the western portion of the map, the Graham Hill Formation consists of 1220 m of red and maroon weathering, finer grained litharenite to feldspathic litharenite and siltstone with thick intervals of grey weathering, interstratified, coarser grained sandstone, pebbly sandstone and granule to pebble conglomerate.
 Clasts include quartz, mica, intraformational siltstone (0.5-1 cm), and flow-banded rhyolite.
 Regional relationships indicate that the Graham Hill Formation is also a lateral facies equivalent of the Barrens Hills Formation.
 In separate stratigraphic sections, both formations conformably overlie the Little Stewiacke River Formation.
-In the eastern portion of this map sheet, the Graham Hill Formation is complexly interstratified with both the Barrens Hills and Little Stewiacke River formations.
+In the eastern portion of 11E/06, the Graham Hill Formation is complexly interstratified with both the Barrens Hills and Little Stewiacke River formations.
 This indicates that the three formations are, at least in part, time equivalents.
 This style of interfingering is thought to characterize the stratigraphic relationships between formations throughout the Basin.